Skip to main content

 Name: behavior_adherence

-A measurement of how well the model_output follows instructions, directives, or commands outlined in the scenario_result.
-This check works best when the scenario_result contains a description of expected model behaviors.
-This check is not concerned with factual accuracy, but rather adherence to model instructions.
-Output is a pass/fail (1 or 0).
+A measurement of how well the model output follows instructions, directives, or commands outlined in the scenario result.
+This check works best when the scenario result contains a description of expected model behaviors.
+Focuses on adherence to instructions, not factual accuracy.
+Output: pass/fail (0 or 1).

 Loop Guard